-Claim: After repeatedly complaining about the smell in their room, a vacationing couple staying in a hotel discover a body hidden under their bed.
+Claim: A vacationing couple staying in a foul-smelling motel room later discover a body hidden under their bed.

 Okay, so we can date the appearance of this legend to 1991.
 Unlike a number of other such gruesome tales, this legend appears to have sprung from a misremembering of any one of a number of actual news items, with the talebearer shifting certain details so that deaths which took place in anonymous little motels along Interstates are said to have happened in Las Vegas, America's own Sin City, and victims who'd (usually) done little else amiss than be in the wrong place at the wrong time and/or take up with questionable company were transformed through the magic of retelling into prostitutes.